The Camel

 Christmas again, Jesus, another one.

-Peanuts in cloudy glasses, napkins soaked through with head off the pint, little white islands drowning slow.
-Sidewalks full of spit and dogshit and cigarette butts’ ground into black confetti, chewing gum flattened into pale moons by a million tired feet.
+peanuts in cloudy glasses, napkins soaked through with the head off the pint, little white islands drowning slow. pavements full of spit and dogshit and cigarette butts’ ground into black confetti, chewing gum flattened into pale moons by a million tired feet in shoes.

 scratch-off silver moon,